ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Instance (Apartness) Guards
 ===========================

-This proposal tackles the thorny topic of Overlapping Instances, for both type classes and Type Families. **The basic idea** is to annotate Instance headers with type-level apartness Guards (similar to term-level disequality guards), such that Instances do not overlap (after taking their guards into account).
+This proposal tackles the thorny topic of Overlapping Instances, for both type classes and Type Families. **The basic idea** is to annotate Instance heads with type-level apartness Guards (similar to term-level disequality guards), such that Instances do not overlap (after taking their guards into account).
 The guards stipulate the 'apartness' (dis-equality) needed between type vars in the instance head.
 Then:

 * the human reader can understand each instance stand-alone, without needing to consider other potentially overlapping instances;
 * the compiler can validate each instance incrementally, without surveying the whole-of-program-with-imports set of instances (which GHC does not try to do);